elephantscale/es-training-new/cassandra/slides/NoSQL.md

  * Flexible Data Model/Schema

-     - Relational model isn’t the best fit for all data models
+     - Relational model isn't the best fit for all data models

      - Flexible schema (or no schema)